andreas-breidenthal/The-Holmes-Lineage/Project_Instructions.md

 - At the start of each conversation, state which book and which entries are being worked on
 - Update the relevant .md file at the end of each conversation and re-upload to project knowledge
 - If a story introduces a historical detail not already in the biographical section, verify it before committing
-- If a story creates a continuity implication for another book (a criminal network thread, a recurring family, a planted false trail), note it explicitly so it can be seeded into the relevant earlier or later entry
+- If a story creates a continuity implication for another book (a criminal network thread, a recurring family), note it explicitly so it can be seeded into the relevant earlier or later entry

 ---